EconometricInstitute/feb22012-programming-website/data/week3/2-methods.md

 <programming-exercise name='Speaking Method'>

-Create a method called `printText` which prints the phrase "In a hole in the ground there lived a method" and a newline.
+Create a method called `printText` which prints the phrase "This method speaks!" and a newline.

 ```java
 public static void main(String[] args) {